Shippable/docs/sources/deploy/tutorial/deploy-to-google-kubernetes-engine-kubectl.md

 ####3.
 Author Assembly Line configuration

-The platform is built with "Everything as Code" philosophy, so all configuration is in a YAML-based file called `shippable.yml`, which is parsed to create your Assembly Line workflow.
+The platform is built with "Everything as Code" philosophy, so all configuration is in a YAML-based file called **shippable.yml**, which is parsed to create your Assembly Line workflow.

-Detailed documentation on `shippable.yml` is [here](/deploy/configuration).
+Detailed documentation on **shippable.yml** is [here](/deploy/configuration).

 #####3a.
 Add empty shippable.yml to your repo

-Add an empty config file to the the root of your repo.
+Add an empty **shippable.yml** file to the the root of repository.

 #####3b.
 Add `resources` section of the config